hashicorp/terraform-provider-aws/website/docs/r/dx_hosted_private_virtual_interface.html.markdown

 * `owner_account_id` - (Required) The AWS account that will own the new virtual interface.
 * `vlan` - (Required) The VLAN ID.
 * `amazon_address` - (Optional) The IPv4 CIDR address to use to send traffic to Amazon.
 Required for IPv4 BGP peers.
+* `mtu` - (Optional) The maximum transmission unit (MTU) is the size, in bytes, of the largest permissible packet that can be passed over the connection.
+The MTU of a virtual private interface can be either 1500 or 9001 (jumbo frames).
+Default is 1500.
 * `bgp_auth_key` - (Optional) The authentication key for BGP configuration.
 * `customer_address` - (Optional) The IPv4 CIDR destination address to which Amazon should send traffic.
 Required for IPv4 BGP peers.